ул. Мариамполь, 1, Bakhchysarai.

 Another legend, which is much older, goes like this.
 Once a huge snake or dragon appeared in the valley, preying on both cattle and people.
 At this early times the area was inhabited by Greek and Genoese inhabitants, who were Christians.
 They prayed to Virgin Mary to free them from the dragon.
 One night they saw a candle burning high up on the cliff and went to look.
 They found steps hewn in the rock leading to the candle, which illuminated an image of Virgin Mary.
 Close to it was the dead body of the dragon.
 The people cut the corpse into pieces and burned it.
 But the place where the image of Virgin Mary appeared was transformed into a holy shrine.

 The valley around Bakhchisaray has numerous steep limestone cliffs.
 The river cutting into the rocks created caves and overhangs in the cliff face.
-There are several monasteries using those cave, up the valley is the more famous monastery Chufut Kale.
-The mnastery here is less fortified but also much esasier to reach and thus more popular.
+There are several monasteries using those caves, up the valley is the more famous monastery Chufut Kale.
+The monastery here is less fortified but also much easier to reach and thus more popular.
 The monastery is easy to find, as huge portions of the cliff face were evened and then painted with Christian idols during the 19th century.

 The monastery was abandoned during the Soviet era, as the new ideology did not allow any religion.
 There are different years given, we read 1921 and 1923, there seems to be some confusion when the monastery was actually closed.
-But as soon as it collapsed in the early 1990s, the monks returned and started to restore the monastery.
-The buildings were re-erected, the icons on the cliff face were repainted.
+But as soon as the Soviet Union collapsed in the early 1990s, the monks returned and started to restore the monastery.
+The buildings were re-erected and the icons on the cliff face were repainted.
 It's possible to visit the cave monastery again.
 However, only one cave with a small chapel is open.
 It is an Eastern Orthodox monastery, so visitors must dress modest, shirts without sleeves and shorts are not allowed, women must cover their hair.